jeka-dev/jeka/docs/reference-guide/execution-engine-concepts.md

 * Extend `JkBean`
 * May declare `public void` methods taking no arguments.
 All these methods are invokable from command line.
 * May declare `public` fields _(aka KBean properties)_.
 These field values can be injected from command line.
-* May override `init` and `postInit` methods to perform specific initialisation tasks.
 * They are supposed to be instantiated by the execution engine and not from user code.

 ### Simple Example